Changing climate, changing river

 Partly a result of more frequent and intense precipitation caused by climate change, flooding gives us a sober reminder: We'll have more water problems as climate change continues.

-We regularly write about climate change, its effects on our river and what we're doing to increase resilience and reduce pollution.
-Learn more about how climate change will supercharge pollution from agricultural landscapes, how we're choosing species for our restoration projects with climate in mind, and how we factor climate change into our riverfront development advocacy.
+We regularly write about climate change, its effects on our river and what we're doing to increase resilience and mitigate effects.
+Learn more about how climate change means clean-water crops will be even more important, how we're choosing species for our restoration projects with climate in mind, and how we factor climate change into our riverfront development advocacy.

 What does climate change look like in Minnesota?